krssclaire/tic-tac-toe/README.md

 ## Features

+* About the design:
-* Responsive design for all main devices (Desktop, Tablet and Mobile)
+    * It is responsive for all main devices (Desktop, Tablet and Mobile)
+    * Mobile First design approach
+* About the game:
     * The players can add their names for personalized messages
+    * A "new game" window appears every time there is a winner or a tie

 ## What I learned